Updated as of 9/18/20

 How students can prepare

 It is important that students who plan to take an online SSAT or ISEE prepare in the same format as the test they will take.
-Private Prep will launch online ISEE and SSAT practice tests for students this spring.
+Private Prep will have online ISEE and SSAT practice tests for students this fall.
 Students will be able to take these practice tests at home, acclimate to an online testing platform, and receive detailed score reports with their results.

 If you are not sure which test format is right for you, reach out to your director or contact us.